GyulyVGC/sniffnet/README.md

   <summary>Windows dependencies&emsp;<img alt="" src="https://user-images.githubusercontent.com/100347457/193474292-d84f2a96-f445-40ac-8930-9d0f00a3c2bb.png" width="35px"/></summary>

-  In order to correctly run Sniffnet on Windows systems you need to:
+  In order to correctly build and run Sniffnet on Windows systems you need to:

   - Install [Npcap](https://npcap.com/#download), making sure to check the box `Install Npcap in WinPcap API-compatible Mode` during the installation.